Oriol Romeu: Chelsea

 Reports began to link Romeu with a move to Chelsea on 22 July 2011.
 The following day he agreed terms for his transfer, pending a medical or personal terms as he was away on international duty at the 2011 FIFA U-20 World Cup.
 On 4 August the English club announced the completion of the transfer, with the player signing a four-year contract in a deal worth €5 million – the deal also gave Barcelona first refusal via a buy back option should Chelsea deem him surplus to requirements, seeing Barcelona pay €10 million in 2012 or €15 million in 2013 to bring him back to the Camp Nou; he was given the number 6 shirt for the new campaign.

 Romeu made his official debut for Chelsea on 10 September 2011, being brought on as a substitute in the 79th minute of the 2–1 away win against Sunderland.
 He received his first start on the 21st, in a 0–0 draw (penalty shootout win) against Fulham for the season's Football League Cup.

-Romeu's first UEFA Champions League appearance came on 19 October 2011, playing the full 90 minutes in a 5–0 group stage home win against K.R.C.
-Genk.
+Romeu's first UEFA Champions League appearance came on 19 October 2011, playing the full 90 minutes in a 5–0 group stage home win against Genk.
 His first start in the Premier League was against Wolverhampton Wanderers on 26 November, putting in a solid performance in a 3–0 home win.

 In December 2011, Chelsea issued a statement regarding the deal surrounding Romeu's buy back clause with Barcelona.
 The statement highlighted that the Blaugrana did not have an automatic buy back clause as first suggested, only having first refusal on any deal if the Blues wanted to sell him in the future.

-On 25 September 2012, Romeu scored his first goal for Chelsea, taking a penalty in a 6–0 win against Wolves at Stamford Bridge for the season's League Cup.
+On 25 September 2012, Romeu scored his first goal for Chelsea, taking a penalty in a 6–0 win against Wolves at Stamford Bridge in the League Cup.
 Manager Roberto Di Matteo stated that the departures of Yossi Benayoun, Michael Essien and Raul Meireles would mean more playing opportunities for the Spaniard; however, on 11 December, he suffered a knee injury in a game against Sunderland, being sidelined for the rest of the season.

-Loan to Valencia
+Loans to Valencia and Stuttgart

 On 12 July 2013, Romeu returned to Spain and joined Valencia in a season-long loan deal.
 He made his debut for the club on 15 September, in a 3–1 defeat at Real Betis.
 In February, during training Romeu suffered another knee injury that kept him out of action for a month.
-During his time with Valencia, Romeu played a total of 18 games.
+During his time with Valencia, Romeu played 18 games.

-Loan to Stuttgart

 On 17 July 2014, Romeu signed a new contract with Chelsea, keeping him at the club until 2017.
 On 4 August, however, he was loaned to VfB Stuttgart in Germany.
 He made his debut twenty days later in a 1–1 draw at Borussia Mönchengladbach.